 How many other ways are there to express your love to someone?
-For starters, here are eight unique ways to say “I love you” in different languages.
+For starters, check out this video on how to say “I love you” in every top language.

 How to Say “I Love You” in Different Languages

 Now, let’s look at more ways to say “I love you” in different languages, as well as some of the cultural traditions and celebrations of the most beautiful emotion there is – love!

 How to Say “I Love You” in Spanish